-So if you’re looking for a corned beef and cabbage recipe with some flavor, you’ve come to the right place!
+Nope.
+Not me.
+If you’re looking for a corned beef and cabbage recipe with some real flavor, you’ve come to the right place!

-For this recipe, you will need a small cabbage, about 8 small red potatoes, a large onion, baby carrots or 3-4 large carrots, an 11-ounce bottle of Guinness, pickling spice, and flat cut corned beef.
-Do not substitute with a regular brisket.
-We tried that once and the results were no bueno.
-Corned beef is cured, brisket is not.
+For this recipe, you will need a small cabbage, about 8 small red potatoes, a large onion, baby carrots or 3-4 large carrots, an 11-ounce bottle of stout beer such as Guinness, pickling spice, and flat cut corned beef.
+Do not substitute with a point cut or a regular brisket.

 - Add a handful or two of baby carrots then rough chop your onion and throw it in.